SIZE:

 REGULATIONS:

 This type of fishing mainly targets egg-bearing females.
 These are luxury products in Japan and other Asian countries.
-The other capelin catches are used to produce bait, fertilizer, oil, or meal for animal feed.
+The other capelin catches are used to produce bait, fertilizer, oil and meal for animal feed.

-Mainly practiced on the Lower North Shore and in the fixed-gear fisheries of the St. Lawrence estuary.
+Mainly practised along the lower North Shore and in the fixed-gear fisheries of the St. Lawrence estuary.

 Recreational fishing

-Don’t know anything about fishing?
+Know nothing about fishing?
 No problem.
-You can fish for capelin walking along the shore, without needing a permit.
+You can fish for capelin by walking along the shore and fish without a permit.
 All you need is a landing net.
 Your hands can even do the trick.
-Don’t forget to bring a bucket to hold your catch.
+Do not forget to bring a bucket to hold your catch.

 Fishing for capelin is a fun activity and a good excuse to gather on the beach, around a fire, waiting for the silvery waves of capelin to arrive.